 c) The file and server must be accessible from anywhere in the world.

-III.
-(Comodo) We haven’t had an opportunity to upload the file yesterday, so we did it today, but the validation is still in progress, has file been checked by the CA?
+We use Comodo and haven’t had an opportunity to upload the file yesterday, so we did it today, but the validation is still in progress, has file been checked by the CA?

-VI.
 I have ordered a single-domain certificate for www.example.com.
 Would it protect example.com as well after it has been issued (and vice versa)?
-I also would like to order a certificate for www.subdomain.example.com, would subdomain.example.com be protected as well?
+I also would like to order a certificate for www.subdomain.example.com, would subdomain.example.com be protected as well.